-If you see a custom URL displayed, you’ll notice that it includes the following “/c”.
+If you see a custom URL displayed, you’ll notice that the link includes a “/c”.

 That’s it!
 Finding your user-friendly YouTube custom URL is pretty easy when you know how.
 To learn more key tips for making the most of your YouTube channel, keep your eyes peeled for our next YouTube Guide.